 Seneca Academy offers many extracurricular activities to round out our students’ education.
 Our clubs change seasonally in order to expand the variety of experiences we offer.
 Throughout the year students may participate in activities such as band, studio art, chorus, sculpting, drama, soccer, landscape & nature, filmmaking, yoga, cooking, and others.

 When students complete their education at Seneca Academy they are well-prepared to excel in other private, public, or parochial school programs.
-Recent private schools accepting Seneca Academy students include: The Barnesville School, Brookewood School, Bullis School, Friends Meeting School, Holton Arms School, Landon School, Our Lady of Good Counsel, Sandy Spring Friends School, and St. John’s College High School.
+Recent private schools accepting Seneca Academy students include: Barnesville School, Brookewood School, Bullis School, Connelly School of the Holy Child, Friends Meeting School, Holton Arms School, Landon School, Our Lady of Good Counsel, Sandy Spring Friends School, and St. Andrew’s Episcopal School.